We explain the reasons for these penalties and provide tips for how to prevent your company from committing similar breaches!

 Garante imposed a number of corrective measures on Deliveroo.
 These included compliance with transparency requirements and implementing appropriate measures to periodically verify the correctness and accuracy of the results from their algorithmic systems.

 16. Unser Ö-Bonus Club - €2m fine

 The Austrian data protection authority fined loyalty program operator Unser Ö-Bonus Club €2 million for unlawful user data collection.

-Registrants to the Unser Ö-Bonus Club program had their shopping behaviour and collected and analyzed, to create a unique customer profile.
+Registrants to the Unser Ö-Bonus Club program had their shopping behaviour and collected and analysed, to create a unique customer profile.
 Unser Ö-Bonus Club then passed this information to advertising partners for profit, whilst the users were unaware of both the data processing and the sale of their profiles.